-A number of minor amendments have been made to the 'Suffolk Guidance for Parking' document in 2015 to ensure that the guidance is in keeping with changes to national parking policy guidance announced by the Secretary of State for Communities and Local Government on 25 March 2015.
-The updated document was approved by Suffolk County Council in November 2015.
+A number of minor amendments have been made to the Suffolk Guidance for Parking document in September 2015 to ensure that the guidance is in keeping with changes to national parking policy guidance announced by the Secretary of State for Communities and Local Government on 25 March 2015.
+This document was further updated in 2019 following changes to the National Planning Policy Framework.